 Throughout history, women have served as the primary caregivers for their families, even when women entered the workforce in droves back in the early ‘80s.
 Because of this “natural role,” many women feel they can't have a career and be a good wife and mother.

 At Eide Bailly, that isn’t the case.
-Denver, Co. senior manager Shauna Shafer was told by a female colleague "you can't have it all."
+Denver Colo.
+Senior Manager Shauna Shafer was told by a female colleague at another firm, "You can't have it all."
 Looking for more balance, Shauna left public accounting, but she quickly grew to miss her clients and the work.

 5. Developing Technical Skills